 When rice is 85% cooked drain the excess water and transfer rice in a big bowl, mix sugar with rice and keep it aside.

-In a separate wok heat ghee add small elachi and cloves and fry for a minute ,add chopped nuts and saute for another minute then add rice and sugar mix and saute for some time.
+In a separate wok heat ghee add small elachi and cloves and fry for a minute ,add chopped nuts and saute for another minute.
+If you want you add chopped pineapple and sauté for 2 minutes, then add rice and sugar mix and saute for some time.

 Before serving sprinkle more dry fruits and serve hot.